ysyk2021/the-power-of-delegation-maximizing-your-time-talent-and-resources-at-work/src/chapter-6-2.md

-Chapter 8: Qualitative and Quantitative Methods for Evaluation
+Qualitative and Quantitative Methods for Evaluation
 ==============================================================

 **Introduction**